Visnes/windows-reinstall-guide/_coverpage.md

 # Windows 11<br />Reinstall Guide <small>0.5</small>

-> A guide to help you<br />reinstalling Windows 11 easier.
+> A guide to help you reinstall Windows 11.

 *The only way to reinstall Windows is to know what you're doing.*